Teach English Abroad

 - CIEE: a large company that offers various teach abroad programs in many countries (note: there are program fees, but also more transitional and in-country support)

-- Fulbright ETA Grants: the prestigious Fulbright Program offers English teaching assistantship positions all over the world (note: there are limited placements and a long, selective application process)
+- Fulbright ETA Grants: the prestigious Fulbright Program offers English teaching assistantship positions all over the world (note: there are limited placements and a long, selective application process).
+See this page for Teaching options in Spain.

 - WorldTeach: an organization that offers teach abroad programs all over the world for various lengths of time (note: many have program fees, but they vary significantly by program)